 The world is changing fast and to keep up you need local knowledge with global context.

 Here’s a very sobering piece from financial planner Alec Riddle, who looks at the relationship between how long you work and how long you’re likely to enjoy your retirement.
 Citing some interesting research, Alec argues that those who continue to work right up to the maximum retirement age tend to have shorter retirements than their peers who retire younger.
 This article will certainly make you think about your own retirement plans and strategy, especially if you’re like me and hoping to work until you’re 95.
-For regular insightful information from Biznews subscribe on iTunes to Rational Perspective, our daily Flash Briefing of global business news, more details by clicking here. – Felicity Duncan
+For regular insightful information from Biznews subscribe on iTunes to Rational Perspective, our daily Flash Briefing of global business news, more details by clicking here.
+And if you’d like to read more content like this, subscribe to Alec Hogg’s Daily Insider newsletter click here. – Felicity Duncan

 By Alec Riddle*